contao/docs/docs/manual/guides/module-listing.en.md

 </div>
 ```

-First we reference the required CSS and JS files (see also: [CSS- AND JAVASCRIPT-ASSETS](/en/layout/templates/template-assets/)).
+First we reference the required CSS and JS files (see also: [CSS and JavaScript asstes](/en/layout/templates/template-assets/)).
-Furthermore we define a HTML container with the CSS-ID `MYMEMBERMAP` for map display.
+Furthermore we define a HTML container with the CSS ID `MYMEMBERMAP` for map display.
 In the PHP loop we collect the
-required coordinates via `tmpMemberMapData` and generate a JavaScript array zewcks call of our function `createMemberMap(arrMemberMapData)`.
+required coordinates via `tmpMemberMapData` and generate a JavaScript array in order to call our function `createMemberMap(arrMemberMapData)`.

 {{% notice note %}}
 The HTML container for map display requires a CSS height specification.
 We have created this for simplicity's sake